percona/pmm-doc/docs/dbaas/architecture.md

 # DBaaS architecture

-!!! caution alert alert-primary "Do not use for mission critical workloads" DBaaS feature is deprecated.
+!!! caution alert alert-primary "Do not use for mission-critical workloads"
+    DBaaS feature is deprecated.
 We encourage you to use [Percona Everest](http://per.co.na/pmm-to-everest) instead.
 Check our [Migration guide](http://per.co.na/pmm-to-everest-guide).

 DBaaS is built on top of PMM and Kubernetes and the high-level architecture is shown below: